Como, New South Wales: Establishment date clarification

 The current (3rd) version of the "Como Hotel" bears an Establishment date (applied during 2001 construction) on the upper facades of "1878".
 However, all the publicly available research shows this is clearly incorrect.
 With the locality of "Como" not even coming into existence until early mid-1883 & the fact(s) that the original 1st version of the "Como Hotel" was not even completed construction until January 1887, nor was the second version construction completed until early 1890, the currently displayed date of "1878" is clearly wrong.
 This has led to many other less comprehensively researched articles regarding the "Como Hotel" quoting the historically incorrect Establishment date of "1878", rather than what should be the factual Establishment date of "1890" (also confirmed by a vintage photo circa 1894 of the second version's facade).

 Transport

 Como railway station is on the Eastern Suburbs & Illawarra Line of the Sydney Trains network.
 Como is the first station after crossing the Georges River from Oatley in the St George area.
 Como is approximately 35 minutes from Sydney Central.

 Although the idea had been proposed in the early years, no road bridge was ever constructed across the George's River at Como.

 Landmarks

 The Como Hotel is an Edwardian-styled hotel that was extensively rebuilt in 2001 after a large fire had destroyed the original 2nd version back in November 1996.
 It is easy to watch the local rugby league football from the balconies of this hotel.
 Dining can be had at the aptly named "Burnt Door" restaurant within.

-Other landmark buildings in the suburb include the Como School of Arts, Cafe de Como, and the Como Marina on the Georges River.

-Picnickers & families with children are well catered for with the expanded play area facilities, lawns & seating in and around the Como Pleasure Grounds.

 The famous Sydney rock oyster can still be scrounged around the muddy Como foreshore by the adventurous at low tide.